 Lastly, you should make sure you keep current customers happy and engaged.
 It is true that older customers are easier to sell to than it is to cultivate new leads and turn them into customers.
 Your automated workflow should take this into account and allow you to send segmented, highly-personalized emails that will make these customers keep coming back.

 While it is easy to get marketing automation right, it is also very easy to get it wrong.
 A common mistake is sending generic emails and marketing materials.
 While this may work for the general public, it will not work for the people on your mailing list.
 These people chose to give you their email addresses and would appreciate it if you sent them relevant emails.
 Targeted and relevant emails also lead to improved open and conversion rates, which makes the time it takes to make them relevant worth it.

 Forgetting about customers who have already purchased is another pitfall many marketers fall into.
 Businesses are always chasing new customers, which can make it easy to forget the customers who have always been there for you.
 It is, therefore, important that you give this group of customers some attention.

 Although marketing automation can be about selling, it should mostly be about nurturing.
-It is hard enough to get people to give you their email addresses, and all that work can get undone by how you set up and use your marketing automation practices.
 Ideally, you should avoid hard selling and instead focus on sending relevant content that aligns with what your customers need.
 Using automation tools makes it easier to align your marketing efforts to your goals, regardless of where the customer stands in the purchase process or if they are new or old customers.